NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Vine Leshy.md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: "  When a vine leshy dies, a burst of primal energy explodes from its body, restoring 1d4 Hit Points to each plant creature in a 30-foot emanation.
+    desc: "  When a vine leshy dies, a burst of primal energy explodes from its body, restoring 1d4 Hit Points to each plant creature in a @Template[emanation|distance:30].
 This area fills with tangling vines, becoming difficult terrain.
 If the terrain is not a viable environment for the vines, they wither after 24 hours."

 attacks:
   - name: ""